yegor256/takes/README.md

 }
 ```

-This is how that `User` class may look like:
+This is how that `User` class may look:

 ```java
 public final class User implements XeSource {